isomerpages/mlaw-lab/_legal-services/What services does LAB provide?/what-types-of-cases-are-not-handled-by-lab.md

 **Criminal Proceedings**<br>

 LAB does not handle criminal proceedings.

-If you require legal advice or representation in criminal proceedings, you may approach the Law Society Pro Bono Services (Singapore) which administers the Criminal Legal Aid Scheme ("CLAS").
+If you require legal representation for your criminal proceedings, you may check if you qualify for criminal defence aid under the Public Defender's Office (PDO).

-You can find out more about CLAS at [http://www.lawsocprobono.org/Pages/Criminal-Legal-Aid-Scheme.aspx](http://www.lawsocprobono.org/Pages/Criminal-Legal-Aid-Scheme.aspx){:target="_blank"} and CLAS can be contacted at 6534 1564.
+You can find out more about criminal defence aid on [https://pdo.mlaw.gov.sg](http://pdo.mlaw.gov.sg).

 **Certain Civil Proceedings**<br>